Supermarine Spitfire, Figullar, Monaghan September 1942

 In the days after the crash, the wreckage of the aircraft was

-largely gathered and transported to Clones army barracks.
+gathered as best it could and transported to Clones army

-It languished there for a few weeks and the last mention of the
+barracks.
+It languished there for a few weeks and the last

-wreckage in the Army report is a report on the weight of metal
+mention of the wreckage in the Army report is a file on the

 Due to some unfortunate issues with RAF records, determining